Ocrim93/Crypto-Trading-Bot/README.md

    d) "rsi_low" is the Relative Strength Index (RSI) of the low prices;

    e) the capital VARIABLES are setting constant variables specified in Constant.py.

+Possibility to run the bot in a Test mode, by TEST = True.

 The Crypto Trading Bot uses: